cyle/diff-utils/README.md

 ## Installing

-You need build-essential installed on a Debian-based system.
 Basically you need a C compiler, that's all.
+Probably overkill, but on Debian I just installed the *build-essential* package and that did the trick.

     gcc -o filediff filediff.c
     gcc -o stringdiff stringdiff.c